- The Curve: Don't spend your time worrying about the SAT Curve. For more details, check out this post.

 - Tutoring: The right tutor will help you be more efficient, but, a) make sure you have "the right" tutor (more on that later), and b) hiring a tutor isn't the only way to do well on the SAT.

 - Preparing for the SAT on a shoestring budget: Buy a College Board Blue Book ($13.00/includes 10 official SATs), and print out the 3 official tests on the College Board website: January 2006 SAT, October 2005 SAT, and March 2005 SAT.
 Take a full, timed, SAT one morning each weekend (allow about 4-5 hours, and make the experience as close as possible to the real thing).
 Then, spend the next week (or two) correcting the test until you have a deep understanding of each and every problem that you got wrong -- including all of the vocabulary you didn't know, even if you got that question right.
 There are a gillion renditions of Blue Book explanations online -- from the Khan Academy to College Confidential, and even the College Board's website.
-Also, you can use your English and Math teachers as a resource.
+Also, you can use your English and Math teachers as resources.

 - Know your test taking rights: Read pages 1-11 of this ETS test day manual before taking the SAT.
 Here's my "broken rule" experience, which, incidentally, was reflected in my score that month.